-- Duke Energy’s franchised electric utilities produce approximately 49,700 megawatts of capacity to serve approximately 7.2 million customers in the Carolinas, Florida, Indiana, Kentucky and Ohio.
+- Duke Energy’s regulated utilities produce approximately 49,600 megawatts of capacity to serve approximately 7.2 million customers in the Carolinas, Florida, Indiana, Kentucky and Ohio.

 - Wholesale Power Generation